Div290/FREE/README.md

 pip install -r requirements.txt
 ``

-We use the [LAVIS](https://github.com/salesforce/LAVIS) library to run the experiments.
+We acknowledge the [LAVIS](https://github.com/salesforce/LAVIS) library that we utilize to run the experiments.